 Sams Teach Yourself PHP, MySQL and Apache All in One (3rd or 4th Edition)

 By Julie Meloni. ; Sams Publisher: (June 30, 2008)

 Course grade consists of assignments, quizzes and tests.
-Since this class meets only twice a week, you will be required to forward your saddleback e-mail address to your main e-mail.
-When sending e-mails, make sure you include ca4b or Java in subject line.
+Since this is online, you are required to forward your saddleback e-mail address to your main e-mail.
+When sending e-mails, make sure you include cimw245 or PHP in subject line.
 Academic Integrity is critical to passing this course.
 Failure to abide by academic integrity can result in a failing grade.
 For further information on academic integrity consult UCSD Professor Elkan's Written Description.

 and the cim site policy